rmatthes/UniMath/UniMath/InductiveFamilies/README.md

 # Contents

 * *LNMItMSFP06.v* --- starting with the file available at https://www.irit.fr/~Ralph.Matthes/Coq/MSFP06/
-  * currently not integrated with UniMath library
+  * a fully impredicative justification of inductive families
   * does not yet conform to the coding standards of UniMath
+  * does not even compile